Python3pkg/Nappy/wiki/NumerousMetric-class.md

 Returns True if the metric is accessible; returns False if the metric cannot be accessed because of problems with the metric's ID (e.g., "Not Found").
 Can also raise exceptions for other reasons (e.g., NumerousAuthError if the API key is no good).

-### events() / stream() / interactions() / subscriptions()
+### events() / stream() / interactions() / subscriptions() / permissions()
 These are all similar so are all described together here.
-Each of these four methods is an iterator.
-They produce the expected items one at a time using a lazy-fetch algorithm to deal with the server's "chunking" API as described in the NumerousApp API documentation.
+Each of these methods is an iterator and produces items one at a time using a lazy-fetch algorithm.
+The server's "chunking" API as described in the NumerousApp API documentation is handled for you, transparently.

 For example, to compute the average value of a metric that has had many updates done to it: